 Urban area boundaries are constructed from qualifying census tracts and census blocks.
 To qualify as an urban area, the territory must encompass at least 2,500 people, at least 1,500 of which reside outside institutional group quarters.
 Urban areas that contain 50,000 or more people are designated as Urbanized Areas (UAs); urban areas that contain at least 2,500 and less than 50,000 people are designated as Urban Clusters (UCs).
 The term "urban area" refers to both UAs and UCs.
 The term "rural" encompasses all population, housing, and territory not included within an urban area.

-Core Based Statistical Areas (Metropolitan and Micropolitan Areas) and Principal City 2.2.2 A CBSA is a geographic entity associated with at least one population core of 10,000 or more, plus adjacent territory that has a high degree of social and economic integration with the core, as measured by commuting ties.
+2.2.2 Core Based Statistical Areas (Metropolitan and Micropolitan Statistical Areas)

+A CBSA is a geographic entity associated with at least one population core of 10,000 or more, plus adjacent territory that has a high degree of social and economic integration with the core, as measured by commuting ties.
 CBSAs that contain a UA are designated as Metropolitan Statistical Areas, while those that contain only a UC are designated as Micropolitan Statistical Areas.
 CBSAs consist of counties and equivalent entities throughout the United States and Puerto Rico.
 They are not delineated for other U.S. Island Areas.
 The CBSA classification is not an urban-rural classification; Metropolitan and Micropolitan Statistical Areas and many counties outside CBSAs contain both urban and rural populations.
 The purpose of the Metropolitan and Micropolitan Statistical Area standards is to provide nationally consistent delineations for collecting, tabulating, and publishing federal statistics for a set of geographic areas.
 The Office of Management and Budget (OMB) establishes and maintains these areas solely for statistical purposes.
-The OMB bulletin for the CBSAs current to the TIGER 2015 locale boundaries can be found here: https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/bulletins/2015/15-01.pdf.
+The OMB bulletin specifies the CBSAs current to the TIGER locale boundaries.
 Although OMB may update qualifying metropolitan area components in the years between the decennial census, the criteria for defining metropolitan areas are revised only once a decade.